Guide for education settings and filtering providers

 - Students often adapt screen behaviour to avoid monitoring

 - Advantage of immediate intervention when an issue arises which can be developed as a teaching opportunity

 Regardless of monitoring strategy, physical monitoring may be required for devices or technologies that are not able to be monitored using other strategies, for example images or videos taken on mobile devices or cloud storage.

 Some Internet Service Providers or filtering providers provide logfile information that details and attributes websites access and search term usage against individuals.
 Through regular monitoring, this information could enable schools to identify and intervene with issues concerning access or searches.
 The following are possible limitations or points to consider

 - Assign appropriate responsibility for analysing the logfile information.
-These reports can often be difficult to understand and may require specialism to analyse.
+These reports can often be difficult to understand and may require time and specialist technical and/or safeguarding knowledge to analyse.

 - The frequency that block or monitoring lists are updated by your provider